firedrakeproject/firedrake/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-description: Create a report for a bug you have found, or regression you have noticed
+about: Create a report for a bug you have found, or regression you have noticed
 title: 'BUG: '
 labels: [bug]
 assignees: ''